stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 Behind the figure was a vague suggestion of a Cyclopean architectural background.

-  The writing accompanying this oddity was, aside from a stack of press cuttings, in Professor Angell&rsquo;s most recent hand; and made no pretence to literary style.
-What seemed to be the main document was headed &ldquo;CTHULHU CULT&rdquo; in characters painstakingly printed to avoid the erroneous reading of a word so unheard-of.
-The manuscript was divided into two sections, the first of which was headed &ldquo;1925&mdash;Dream and Dream Work of H. A. Wilcox, 7 Thomas St., Providence, R.I.&rdquo;, and the second, &ldquo;Narrative of Inspector John R.
+  The writing accompanying this oddity was, aside from a stack of press cuttings, in Professor Angell's most recent hand; and made no pretence to literary style.
+What seemed to be the main document was headed  "CTHULHU CULT " in characters painstakingly printed to avoid the erroneous reading of a word so unheard-of.
+The manuscript was divided into two sections, the first of which was headed  "1925--Dream and Dream Work of H. A. Wilcox, 7 Thomas St., Providence, R.I. ", and the second,  "Narrative of Inspector John R.
-Legrasse, 121 Bienville St., New Orleans, La., at 1908 A. A. S. Mtg.&mdash;Notes on Same, &amp;
+Legrasse, 121 Bienville St., New Orleans, La., at 1908 A. A. S. Mtg.--Notes on Same, &amp;
-Prof. Webb&rsquo;s Acct.&rdquo; The other manuscript papers were all brief notes, some of them accounts of the queer dreams of different persons, some of them citations from theosophical books and magazines (notably W. Scott-Elliot&rsquo;s   Atlantis and the Lost Lemuria  ), and the rest comments on long-surviving secret societies and hidden cults, with references to passages in such mythological and anthropological source-books as Frazer&rsquo;s   Golden Bough
+Prof. Webb's Acct. " The other manuscript papers were all brief notes, some of them accounts of the queer dreams of different persons, some of them citations from theosophical books and magazines (notably W. Scott-Elliot's   Atlantis and the Lost Lemuria  ), and the rest comments on long-surviving secret societies and hidden cults, with references to passages in such mythological and anthropological source-books as Frazer's   Golden Bough
-and Miss Murray&rsquo;s   Witch-Cult in Western Europe.
-The cuttings largely alluded to outr&eacute; mental illnesses and outbreaks of group folly or mania in the spring of 1925.
+and Miss Murray's   Witch-Cult in Western Europe.
+The cuttings largely alluded to outré mental illnesses and outbreaks of group folly or mania in the spring of 1925.

   The first half of the principal manuscript told a very peculiar tale.
 It appears that on March 1st, 1925, a thin, dark young man of neurotic and excited aspect had called upon